 This regal Luckenbooth Thistle Heart necklace has a purple thistle heart design surmounted by the crown of Mary Queen of Scots.
 The Scotch Thistle is the national flower of Scotland.
-The Luckenbooth is one of the most romantic traditions from Scotland’s rich history. (#OUTLANDER) Luckenbooths as love tokens are given by a groom-to-be to his betrothed to pin to her dress on their wedding day.
-The Luckenbooth would then be pinned to the blanket of the first-born child for good luck and to protect from evil spirits.
+The Luckenbooth is one of the most romantic traditions from Scotland’s rich history.
+As seen in OUTLANDER the Luckenbooth is a love token given by a groom-to-be to his betrothed to pin to her dress on their wedding day.
+The Scottish Luckenbooth would then be pinned to the blanket of the first-born child for good luck and to protect from evil spirits.

 The Luckenbooth is a Scottish symbol of love, dating back to the 17th century and often given as a token of betrothal, affection and friendship.
 It is usually in the shape of a heart or two entwined hearts symbolizing love and with a crown to symbolize loyalty.
 Luckenboothes were sold from shops or “locked booths” in Edinburgh’s Royal Mile hence the name Luckenbooth.